 - why you are interested in working in the BITLab

 - what you (at least currently) are hoping to do for a career

 - an argument about how you will be able to contribute to the projects going on in the BITLab

-You should support your argument with evidence about your skills, knowledge, qualifications, interests, experience, etc. such as a code sample, github repository or portfolio.
+You should support your argument with evidence about your skills, knowledge, qualifications, interests, experience, etc. such as a code sample, github repository, portfolio, or research paper that you contributed to significantly.
 “It would be a great experience for me” is not an argument about how you would contribute to the work going on in the lab, because it does not provide any information we can use to evaluate whether you would be a good team member, or whether you would be able to make a productive contribution to our projects.